tpcarlson/synth-diy/pirate-radio/README.md

 ##### Where does the design come from?

 Essentially, this is the Radio Music panel, but modified a little - Radio Music's github is the original source (https://github.com/TomWhitwell/RadioMusic).
+As it's essentially a remix of Tom's panel, the license for this one is CC-BY-SA.

 While you _could_ DIY both the panel and the PCBs, I'd strongly recommend supporting Thonk & Music Thing Modular by buying a PCB set instead (https://www.thonk.co.uk/shop/radio-pcb/).

 ##### Are there any rare/weird parts used?